 The data ingestion delay is sensitive to data reloads.
 Especially, when the target data warehouse is rebuilt by fully reloading the source data.
 When the rows that were already loaded are deleted and loaded again, their insertion timestamp column will be different, giving false information that the data pipeline takes too long to load the data.

-On the other hand, a long ingestion delay may tell us that the data was reloaded, which doesn’t need to be a bad thing.
+On the other hand, a long ingestion delay may indicate that the data was reloaded, which does not necessarily mean it’s a bad thing.

 Data timeliness examples for other databases are shown in the documentation of the daily_data_ingestion_delay data quality check in the DQOps documentation.